Coping with bereavement during coronavirus

 Talking to others

 People often find it helps to talk about how they’re feeling.
 Talking to friends and family can be a big support.
-Although it may be harder to see people at the moment, there are ways of being in touch with those close to you, even if they don’t live with you.
+There are lots of ways of being in touch with those close to you at the moment.